AdobeDocs/commerce-webapi/src/pages/get-started/create-integration.md

 ### Login page

 When a merchant clicks the **Activate** button in Admin, a pop-up login page for the third-party application displays.
-Magento sends values for `oauth_consumer_key` and `success_call_back` parameters.
+Commerce sends values for `oauth_consumer_key` and `success_call_back` parameters.
 The application must store the value for `oauth_consumer_key` to tie it to the login ID.
-Use the `success_call_back` parameter to return control back to Magento.
+Use the `success_call_back` parameter to return control back to Commerce.

 ### Callback page

 The callback page must be able to perform the following tasks:

-*  Receive an initial HTTPS POST that Magento sends when the merchant activates integration.
-This post contains the Magento store URL, an `oauth_verifier`, the OAuth consumer key, and the OAuth consumer secret.
+*  Receive an initial HTTPS POST that Commerce sends when the merchant activates integration.
+This post contains the Commerce store URL, an `oauth_verifier`, the OAuth consumer key, and the OAuth consumer secret.
 The consumer key and secret are generated when the integration is created.

 *  Ask for a request token.
 A request token is a temporary token that the user exchanges for an access token.
-Use the following API to get a request token from Magento:
+Use the following API to get a request token:

    `POST /oauth/token/request`